openskynetwork/opensky-api/README.md

 # The official OpenSky Network API

-This repository contains API client implementations for the OpenSky Network in Python and Java as well as the sources for the [documentation](https://opensky-network.org/apidoc)
+This repository contains API client implementations for the OpenSky Network in Python and Java as well as the sources for the [documentation](https://opensky-network.org/apidoc).
+By using the OpenSky API, you agree with our [terms of use](https://opensky-network.org/about/terms-of-use).